Chart Color Schemes

 Health performance in Churchill is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Churchill faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
 Multiple health conditions affect both younger and older age groups.
-Private health cover is low at approximately 46% of Churchill's total population (~2,508 people), compared to Rest of Vic.'s 50.5% and the national average of 55.7%.
+Private health cover is low at approximately 46% of the total population (around 2,508 people), compared to Regional Vic.'s 50.5% and the national average of 55.7%.

 Mental health issues and arthritis are the most common conditions, affecting 11.5% and 11.1% of residents respectively.
-56.8% of residents report no medical ailments, compared to Rest of Vic.'s 63.4%.
-Working-age population chronic condition rates are notably high.
-Churchill has 20.1% of residents aged 65 and over (1,087 people), lower than Rest of Vic.'s 23.9%.
-Senior health outcomes present challenges, ranking broadly in line with the general population nationally.
+Around 56.8% of residents report no medical ailments, compared to Regional Vic.'s 63.4%.
+Working-age population faces notable health challenges with higher chronic condition rates.
+The area has 19.5% of residents aged 65 and over (1,054 people), lower than Regional Vic.'s 23.9%.
+Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health